Risingson/eveeyedocs/docs/adchange.md

 - Share your location with a group of players
 - Share wormhole connections
 - Share signatures (parsing via browser version)
-- Pulling 24-h activity stats
+- Pulling 24h and 48h activity stats from eveeye server

+New users still see a nag-banner while those of you having purchased to remove nag-banners don't.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ1MzEzNDY0NV19
+eyJoaXN0b3J5IjpbMTU3ODk2NDk4NV19
 -->